adk9/network-transport-pipes/README.md

 A "named pipes" instantiation of the Network Transport API.

-# Design Notes #
+## Design Notes ##

 - A new `Transport` creates a new named pipe
-  - it also creates a background thread which polls this named for IO
+  - it also creates a background thread that polls this pipe for IO
 - A new `Endpoint` creates a new channel
   - a receive on an `Endpoint` is simply a receive on this channel
   - no sends are allowed on an `Endpoint`.